-One night after dominating host SC Berne, 8-1, the Rangers represented the NHL in the highly competitive inaugural Victoria Cup game in Berne, Switzerland.
-Rallying from three goals down in the third period against European champion Mettalurg Magnitogorsk, the Rangers pulled out a 4-3 victory on Ryan Callahan 's breakaway goal with 20 seconds left in regulation.
+One night after winning 8-1 against host SC Bern, the Rangers represented the NHL in the inaugural Victoria Cup game in Bern, Switzerland.
+Rallying from three goals down in the third period against European champion Mettalurg Magnitogorsk, the Rangers pulled out a 4-3 victory on Callahan's breakaway goal with 20 seconds left in regulation.

 Tampa Bay visited three countries in a span of 10 hours to play its two exhibition games.
 Based in Prague, the Lightning flew to Berlin, Germany, to play Berlin Eisbaren.
-Immediately following its 4-1 victory, the Lightning boarded a flight to Bratislava, Slovakia, where it would defeat home-standing HC Slovan, 3-2, in a shootout two nights later.
+Immediately following its 4-1 victory, the Lightning boarded a flight to Bratislava, Slovakia, where it would defeat HC Slovan 3-2 in a shootout two nights later.

-The Senators and Penguins made it a clean sweep for the NHL teams in European exhibition games when Ottawa defeated Captain Daniel Alfredsson's former team, the Forlunda Indians, by a 4-1 score in Gothenburg, Sweden, and Pittsburgh defeated Finnish team Jokerit in Helsinki by that same 4-1 mark.
+The Senators and Penguins made it a clean sweep for the NHL teams in European exhibition games when Ottawa defeated captain Daniel Alfredsson's former team, Forlunda, 4-1 in Gothenburg, Sweden, and Pittsburgh won 4-1 against Finnish team Jokerit in Helsinki.

 Anaheim Ducks, Los Angeles Kings